JeanMotte/c_sharp_dotnet/BiblioEventsConsole/README.md

-# 1. LAUNCH THE PROJET
+# 1. LAUNCH THE PROJECT

 - Place yourself at the root of the folder
 - Execute "dotnet build & dotnet run"